 - Option 1

-9.10.3.2 WUR Wake-up frame format
+9.10.3.2 WUR Wake Up frame format

-The Address field of the WUR Wake-up frame is set to

-—The WUR ID of the intended WUR STA when the frame is individually addressed

-—The group ID when the frame is group addressed

-—The transmit ID when the frame is broadcast addressed.

-—0 when multiple WIDs are included in the Frame Body field of the frame.

-31.3.2 Transmit ID
+The Address field of the WUR Wake Up frame contains a WUR ID if the Wake Up frame is individually addressed, a group ID if the frame is group addressed and the transmit ID if the frame is either a broadcast or a VL WUR Wake Up frame.31.3.2 Transmit ID

 A transmit ID identifies the AP transmitting the WUR frame.
-A WUR frame with transmit ID in the Address field is a broadcast WUR frame that is addressed to all the WUR STAs that are associated with the transmitting AP.
+A WUR frame with transmit ID in the Address field is either a broadcast WUR frame that is addressed to all the WUR STAs that are associated with the transmitting AP or a variable-length (VL) WUR Wake Up frame that has a Frame Body field.

 - Option 2

-9.10.3.2 WUR Wake-up frame format
+9.10.3.2 WUR Wake Up frame format

-The Address field of the WUR Wake-up frame is set to

-—The WUR ID of the intended WUR STA when the frame is individually addressed

-—The group ID when the frame is group addressed

-—The transmit ID when the frame is broadcast addressed.
+The Address field of the WUR Wake Up frame contains a WUR ID if the Wake Up frame is individually addressed, a group ID if the frame is group addressed and the transmit ID if the frame is broadcast and the first WUR ID if the frame is a VL WUR Wake Up frame (see 31.3.4 WUR ID).

-—0 when multiple WIDs are included in the Frame Body field of the frame.
+NOTE— The first WUR ID is not included in the Frame Body field.

 Proposed text